Boundedness and decay for the Teukolsky system of spin $\pm2$ on Reissner-Nordstr\"om spacetime: the case $|Q| \ll M$: Energy quantities and statements of the main theorem

-We outline here the main steps of the proof. \begin{enumerate} \item We consider the two equations composing the system \eqref{finalsystem} separately and derive two separated integrated local energy decay for them, with right hand side which is not controlled at this stage.
-We use standard techniques in order to derive the equations: we apply the vectorfield method to obtain energy and Morawetz estimates.
+The remainder of the paper concerns the proof of Main Theorem.
+We outline here the main steps. \begin{enumerate} \item We consider the two equations composing the system \eqref{finalsystem} separately and derive two separated integrated local energy decay for them, with right hand side which is not controlled at this stage.
+We use standard techniques in order to derive the equations: we apply the vector field method to obtain energy and Morawetz estimates.
 We also improve the estimates with the red-shift vector field.
-Finally, we use the $r^p$ method of Dafermos and Rodnianski to obtain integrated decay in the far-away region.
+Finally, we use the $r^p$-method of Dafermos and Rodnianski to obtain integrated decay in the far-away region.
 We also obtain higher order estimates by commuting the equations with the Killing vector fields.
 This is done in Section \ref{separate-estimates}. \item We analyze the right hand side of the separated estimates, and separate it into coupling terms and lower order terms.
 We derive estimates for the coupling terms on the right hand side and transport estimates for the lower order terms on the right hand side.
 Our goal is to absorb the norms of these inhomogeneous terms on the right hand side with the Morawetz bulks of the estimates on the left hand side, using the smallness of the charge.
 This is done in Section \ref{lot-absorbing}.

 The coupling terms are particularly problematic because of the degeneracy of the Morawetz bulks at the photon sphere.
 We present a cancellation of the higher order terms at the photon sphere which allows to close the estimates.
 This is done in Section \ref{coupling-subsection}.